Yakuza 5: Story

 Former pro-baseball player Tatsuo Shinada is hired by a disguised Daigo to investigate a match-fixing scandal that led to his banishment from professional baseball in 1997.
-Shinada investigates the scandal with Koichi Takasugi, his loan shark, and finds that his former manager, Fujita, is responsible for framing him, which led to the police investigation and subsequent expulsion of the local Tojo and Omi families.
+Shinada investigates the scandal with Koichi Takasugi (Show Aikawa), his loan shark, and finds that his former manager, Fujita (Junpei Morita), is responsible for framing him, which led to the police investigation and subsequent expulsion of the local Tojo and Omi families.
 Daigo reveals his true identity, and the two return to Tokyo.

 As Kiryu arrives in Tokyo, he learns that Baba is an accomplice in the Omi Alliance's plan, who planned to draw out Saejima and Kiryu.
 Serizawa tasks Saejima with finding Morinaga, but he is revealed to be dead.
 Akiyama and Shinada meet, and learn that Haruka may be targeted during the Princess League.
 Investigation into Katsuya reveals that he was Park's friend, and did not order her death.

 Baba, Kiryu, Saejima and Aizawa see a broadcast claiming Haruka's concert has been canceled.
 Thinking Katsuya guilty, Kiryu and Saejima confront him.
 They, along with Watase, reach Katsuya, who intends to lure out the actual mastermind, Serizawa who is revealed to be Chairman Kurosawa.
 Daigo intervenes, but is shot and knocked unconscious by Kanai, who is also affiliated with Kurosawa.
 Kiryu refuses to cancel Haruka's concert, and the four decide to protect her.
 Majima is revealed to have only faked his death so that he could secretly investigate Kurosawa.

 Before the plan can start, Kurosawa's men, impersonating the Majima Family, arrive at the Millennium Tower guns blazing to destroy Majima's reputation.
 With Haruka's concert underway, Akiyama and Kiryu fend off Kurosawa's men while Shinada fights Baba.
 At the top of the Millennium Tower, Saejima and Majima fight to a stalemate.
 Kurosawa loses his leverage when Baba refuses to shoot Haruka.
 Kurosawa attempts to kill Majima and Saejima, but is stopped by Daigo and Katsuya.
 In the streets, Akiyama defeats Kanai before being relieved by Watase, Madarame, and Kitakata.

 At the Tojo Clan Headquarters, Kiryu learns that Aizawa is Kurosawa’s son.
 Kurosawa wanted to leave the Tojo Clan and Omi Alliance to Aizawa, but Aizawa desired to gain power independently.
 A wounded Kiryu defeats Aizawa.
-Unable to choose fame at the expense of family, Haruka publicly confesses her background, retires and reunites with him.
+Regretting her sacrifices to become an idol, Haruka publicly confesses her background and retires.
+She reunites with Kiryu not long afterwards, who proceeds to collapse from his injuries.